 Nathaniel E. David, Ph.D. is our co-founder and has served as a member of our board of directors since its inception in November 2011, our President from January 2016 to December 2020, and as our Chief Executive Officer from our inception until January 2016.
 Dr. David was a co-founder of and served as Chief Science Officer of KYTHERA Biopharmaceuticals, Inc. (NASDAQ: KYTH) from January 2005 to September 2009 and as a member of the board of directors from its inception until its acquisition by Allergan plc in October 2015.
 He was a co-founder and from 1999 to 2003 was Director of Business Development of Syrrx, Inc., a biotechnology company which was acquired by Takeda Pharmaceutical Company Limited, a public pharmaceutical company.
 Dr. David was also a co-founder of Achaogen, Inc., a public biotechnology company, and Sapphire Energy, Inc., an energy company.
-Dr. David previously served on the board of trustees of the Buck Institute for Research on Aging, and on the board of directors of Sapphire Energy, Inc., and currently serves as a Chief Executive Officer and director of Jupiter Bioventures, LLC, and as director of Cavalry Biosciences,

-Inc. and Jocasta Neurosciences, Inc., all private biotechnology companies.
+Dr. David previously served on the board of trustees of the Buck Institute for Research on Aging, and on the board of directors of Sapphire Energy, Inc., and currently serves as a Chief Executive Officer and director of Jupiter Bioventures, LLC, and as director of Cavalry Biosciences, Inc., Jocasta Neurosciences, Inc., and Congruence Therapeutics, Inc., all private biotechnology companies.
 Dr. David received an A.B. in Biology from Harvard University and a Ph.D. in Molecular and Cellular Biology from the University of California, Berkeley.
 We believe that Dr. David is qualified to serve on our board of directors due to his extensive scientific and operational background gained as a research scientist, founder, and executive focused on life sciences and pharmaceutical companies.

 Gilmore O'Neill, M.B. has served as a member of our board of directors since December 2020.
 Since June 2022, Dr. O'Neill has served as president, Chief Executive Officer, and director of Editas Medicine, Inc. (NASDAQ: EDIT).
 Previously, he served as Chief Medical Officer and Executive Vice President, Research & Development at Sarepta Therapeutics, Inc. (NASDAQ: SRPT) from June 2018 to November 2021.
-Prior to joining Sarepta, Dr. O'Neill served as the Senior Vice President, Late Stage Clinical Development of Biogen Inc. (NASDAQ: BIIB) from November 2016 to June 2018.
+Prior to joining Sarepta, Dr. O'Neill served as the Senior Vice President, Late-Stage Clinical Development of Biogen Inc. (NASDAQ: BIIB) from November 2016 to June 2018.
 At Biogen, Dr. O'Neill also served as Senior Vice President, Drug Innovation Units from October 2015 to November 2016.
 From June 2014 to October 2015, Dr. O'Neill served as Vice President, MS Franchise & Head, Multiple Sclerosis Research & Development at Biogen.
-Prior to this role, Dr. O'Neill served in numerous roles at Biogen since he joined the company in April 2003, including Vice President, Global Neurology Clinical Development, Vice President, Global Late Stage Clinical Development and Vice President, Experimental Neurology (Early Stage).
+Prior to this role, Dr. O'Neill served in numerous roles at Biogen since he joined the company in April 2003, including Vice President, Global Neurology Clinical Development, Vice President, Global Late-Stage Clinical Development and Vice President, Experimental Neurology (Early Stage).
 Dr. O'Neill is licensed to practice medicine in the state of Massachusetts.
 He is a member of the American Academy of Neurology and a board-certified neurologist (ABPN).
 Dr. O'Neill is formerly Chief Resident in Neurology at the Massachusetts General Hospital (MGH) and served, until recently, as a Clinical Instructor in Neurology at Harvard Medical School.
-From 1997 to 2015, Dr. O'Neill served as a clinical instructor in neurology at Harvard Medical School.
-He also serves on the board of directors of the Massachusetts Biotechnology Council (MassBio) and Aptinyx Inc. (NASDAQ: APTX).
-Dr. O'Neill is qualified to serve on our board of directors due to his extensive experience in biopharmaceutical industry and his medical background.
+He also serves on the board of directors of the Massachusetts Biotechnology Council (MassBio) and previously served on the board of directors of Aptinyx Inc. (NASDAQ: APTX).
+Dr. O'Neill received a Bachelor of Medicine degree from University College Dublin and a Master of Medical Sciences degree from Harvard University.
+We believe that Dr. O'Neill is qualified to serve on our board of directors due to his extensive experience in biopharmaceutical industry and his medical background.